aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 <img src="./img/image-24.png" alt="Shipping Data After Removing Outlier" style="width: auto; height: auto;">

-Look at the shipping day for each product line; it is more common that Vintage Cars (the West warehouse) have the most order delivery in 4 days, whereas items in the South warehouse have delivery times varying from 2 to 5 days, which is more flexible than the warehouse in the West.
+Look at the shipping day for each product line; it is more common that Vintage Cars product line (the West warehouse) have the most order delivery in 4 days, whereas items in the South warehouse have delivery times varying from 2 to 5 days, which is more flexible than the warehouse in the West.

 <img src="./img/image-25.png" alt="Delivery Times by Product Line" style="width: auto; height: auto;">